 An average person has a lifespan of 72 years.
 It might sound quite long, but in practise, how much of the 72 years can we truly use?
 I’ll touch in this post about the 3 principles that, I believe, are keys to put into perspective to make the most of our life: Money, Free Time and Health.
 All 3 increase or decline the more we age.
 Most of us focus (too much / or only) on the money aspect.
 This is why we spend all our days working.
 Health and Free time are too often the forgotten ones.
 We assume money we accumulate during our young age will contribute to some sort of fulfillment when we will have plenty of free time when we will retire.
 Our society is actually designed around that timeline.
 But is it how we should live our life?
 What if once you retire, you don’t have the necessary health to travel?
 What if you have an incident tomorrow?

 In my 30’s.
 Lived in Europe, US, and now somwehere in Asia.
-I usually work in startups, and on my own projects.
-Coming from a modest family, I feel really lucky to be able to make 6 figures a year with and keep a balanced work life balance.
+I usually work in startup and my own projects.
+Coming from a modest family, I feel really lucky to now do well financially, while keeping a good work life balance.

 If you’re intested in my point of view, I invite you to subscribe to my newsletter.
 Topics will include money, mental or physical health, and reflections how one use its life.
 No spam, only what you’d expect from a great newsletter.